 Boots looked up to Bowman.
-He was rough but intelligent, and a fierce kindness lurked beneath the man’s mean exterior.
+He was rough but shrewd, and a gruff kindness lurked beneath the man’s mean exterior.
 Boots had caught up with Bowman’s diggers in the capital.
-Desperate to escape the monotony of Logistics Division, she’d begged to join his crew.
-Bowman initially refused, but after much haranguing, he’d relented and let her join up on a trial basis.
+Desperate to escape the tedium of Logistics Division, she’d begged to join his crew.
+Bowman initially refused but after much haranguing, he’d relented and let her join up, on a trial basis.

 Daylight broke, snapping Boots out of her reverie.
-As the horizon split wide open, Berne’s twin moons, Jaguar and Snow, loomed over the town as if beckoning the wagon-weary diggers into their watchful embrace.
-The wagon, a caterpillar-shaped contraption, trundled into the heart of the derelict town.
+The horizon split wide open.
+Berne’s twin moons, Jaguar and Snow, loomed over the town as if beckoning the wagon-weary diggers into their watchful embrace.
+The wagon, a caterpillar shaped contraption, trundled into the heart of the derelict town.

 A trio of ‘dactyls circled above the wagon.
-Boots was unnerved by their deep-throated bellows.
+Boots was unnerved by their deep throated bellows.
 Large enough to snatch a grown man off the ground, the big vultures were generally harmless.
-Still, it was as if they knew something the gravediggers didn’t, the way they circled over the wagon as if waiting for something to die.
-Boots found it unnerving and wished they would go circle over something else, somewhere else entirely.
+Still, it was as if they knew something the grave diggers didn’t, the way they circled over the wagon as if waiting for something to die.
+Boots found it unnerving and wished they would go circle over something else, somewhere else.

 Bowman shut the engine down and descended from the wagon.
-All of the other diggers grabbed their gear and followed suit.
+All the other diggers grabbed their gear and followed suit.
 Boots hurried back to her seat and snatched her pack from the overhead compartment.
-Bowman had already begun briefing the group by the time she got outside.
+By the time she got outside, Bowman had already begun briefing the group.

 There was a pause.

-“What’re y’all waitin’ for?
+“What’re y’all waitin’ fer?
 An invitation?”
 Bowman demanded.

-Everyone took that as their cue to skedaddle, save for Boots and Terry.
+Everyone except for Boots and Terry took that as their cue to skedaddle.

-Once the mini drones were deployed, Boots and Terry followed Bowman northward in silence.
+Mini drones deployed, Boots and Terry followed Bowman northward in silence.
 They passed a saloon, vines growing wild over the walls and the latticed double doors.
 Boots wondered if there were any bodies inside.
 They rounded the corner at the blacksmith’s shop.
 A huge, rusted wagon wheel with a bent spoke had been left leaning against the ramshackle shack.
 Boots couldn’t tell which was holding up which.

 “Y’all ready for this?”
 Bowman challenged.